-Much of the actual services and work cemeteries and crematoriums happens at the local level.
+Much of the actual services and work of cemeteries and crematoriums happens at the local level.
 People are using the internet more and more to find service providers, but they are most interested in finding local businesses to help them.

 You know your community better than any corporate conglomerate.
-By focusing your online and offline marketing on your city, neighbourhood, and community, you have a big competitive advantage over the big guys from out of town.
+By focusing your online and offline marketing on your city, neighborhood, and community, you have a big competitive advantage over the big guys from out of town.

 Don't Compete on Price

 One of the fastest ways to go out of business is to try and compete with the big companies on price.
-The truth is they can survive far longer on narrower margins than you can.
+The truth is that they can survive far longer on narrower margins than you can.
 You can't win a price war.

-Focus on Relationships Not Transactions
+Focus on Relationships not Transactions